-Put CD into CDROM
+Put CD or DVD into CDROM/DVDROM drive.

 $ sudo umount /dev/cdrom

-Create CD-ROM ISO image with dd command:
+Create CD-ROM/DVD ISO image with dd command:

 $ sudo dd if=/dev/cdrom of=/tmp/cdimg1.iso

-- if=/dev/cdrom: Read from /dev/cdrom (raw format)
+- if=/dev/cdrom: Read data from /dev/cdrom in raw format

-- of=/tmp/cdimg1.iso: write to FILE cdimg1.iso i.e. create an ISO image
+- of=/tmp/cdimg1.iso>: Write to FILE named /tmp/cdimg1.iso i.e. create an ISO image